miguelalb/arithmetic-calculator-frontend/README.md

 `VITE_LOGIN_HOSTEDUI_URL`
 `VITE_SIGNOUT_HOSTEDUI_URL`
 environment variables.
-**Note:** You need to update these environment variables values in the `.env.local` file each time you run `sls deploy` to re-deploy the app, even if you have not run `sls remove`.
-This is because AWS may generate a different client_id which will change the hosted UI URL login and signout URLs.
+**Note:** You need to update these environment variables values in the `.env.local` file each time you run `sls deploy` if you're re-deploying the app, even if you have not run `sls remove`.
+This is because AWS *might* generate a different `client_id` which will change the hosted UI URL login and signout URLs.

 By the default the AWS Cognito Hosted UI will use the following addresses for callback and signout URLs:
 - http://localhost:5173/callback/